 - Service Container: Powerful Dependency Injection to manage class dependencies efficiently.

 Symfony has a steeper learning curve compared to Laravel but offers unparalleled flexibility and long-term support for professional projects.
-If you’re wondering why PHP continues to be a go-to language for developers worldwide, you can explore more in our detailed article on why PHP is top choice for web development.
+If you’re wondering why PHP continues to be a go-to language for developers worldwide, you can explore more in our detailed article on why PHP is the top choice for web development.

 Pros | Cons |